zensoup/fhirbug/docs/quickstart.rst

 This ``patient`` object we have created here is a classic SQLAlchemy model.
-We can save it, delete it, change values for its columns, etc. **But** it has also been enhanced by fhirball.
+We can save it, delete it, change values for its columns, etc. **But** it has also been enhanced by fhirbug.

 Here's some stuff that we can do with it: